-In our society, it is customary to celebrate all of our major relationship milestones, but the way that we do so depends entirely upon the person who is celebrating and what they celebrate as a milestone.
-Some celebrate monthly, some celebrate halfway through the year, and some may celebrate only every year, which becomes the typical method that couples use when they have been in the relationship for a while.
+In our society, it is customary to celebrate major relationship milestones, but the way that we do so depends entirely upon the person who is celebrating and what they consider a milestone.
+Some celebrate monthly, some celebrate halfway through the year, and some may celebrate only every year, which often becomes the standard that couples use when they have been in the relationship for a while.
 However, we are going to talk about what it means when a relationship has managed to make it through a year and what this means for the couple involved.

 Can You Tease Each Other Without Someone Getting Angry?

-Most couples like to push each other's buttons from time to time, but there are a time and place for this, and there are other factors that help to distinguish whether someone is simply joking with their partner or if they are bordering on mean, angry, or abusive.
-It also indicates whether someone who is taking playful banter the wrong way may have underlying issues that could affect the relationship down the road.
+Gentle teasing happens in many relationships.
+Most couples like to push each other's buttons from time to time, but there is a time and place for this, and there are other factors that help to distinguish whether someone is simply joking with their partner or if they are bordering on mean, angry, or abusive.

-If one makes fun of the other around people about personally sensitive issues or in a disrespectful tone, chances are pretty good that you don't see each other as affectionately as you should.
-Teasing may seem like an insignificant thing, but it's also sometimes used to mask feelings of contempt, and it can also become rather aggressive if the feelings hidden underneath are not evaluated and discussed.
+If one makes fun of the other about personally sensitive issues or in a disrespectful tone alone or in front of others, chances are pretty good that you don't see each other as affectionately as you should.
+Teasing may seem like an insignificant thing, but it's sometimes used to mask feelings of contempt, and it can also become rather aggressive if the feelings hidden underneath are not evaluated and discussed.
 Everybody who's been together for a while argues from time to time, but if there are hidden tensions that tend to pop up in this way, it might be time to explore them through professional counseling if you both want a future together.

 Additionally, while it is important to look at the person who is doing the teasing, it is important to look at relationships where one individual is teasing playfully, but the other person takes everything too personally and reacts harshly to a fun banter.
 If your partner is someone who tends to react in this way, it could indicate that there are underlying problems in the relationship that are making this person defensive or could show that the person has insecurities that are leaking into the relationship.
 Either way, it can be helpful to seek help for these problems as well.